Premik/blender_rhubarb_lipsync_ng/troubleshooting.md

-# Basic addon troubleshoting guide
+# Basic Addon Troubleshooting Guide

-## Determine at which stage the problem occures
+## Determine at Which Stage the Problem Occurs

 <details>
-  <summary> <b>Was the addon installed sucessfully ?</b> </summary>
+  <summary> <b>Was the addon installed successfully?</b> </summary>

-When the addon was installed from the `zip` file it should show up in the preferences:
+When the addon is installed from the `zip` file, it should show up in the preferences:

 - Go to `Main menu/Edit/Preferences/Add-ons`
-- Search addond by name.
+- Search for the addon by name.
 Type `rh` into the search box

-If you can see `Animations: Rhubarb Lipsync NG` item the plugin has been installed sucessfully and you can proceed to the next section.
+If you can see the Animations: Rhubarb Lipsync NG item, the plugin has been installed successfully, and you can proceed to the next section.

 ![Check installed](doc/img/checkPuginInstalled.png)

 If the installation failed:
-- Make sure the Blender version is compatible with the addon version.
-Each Blender version comes with it's own Python version on older version might not work.
+- Ensure the Blender version is compatible with the addon version.
+Each Blender version comes with its own Python version, and older versions might not work.

-- The addon `zip-file` used for the installation was incorrect.
-Make soure you have downloaded the correct zip file (and not for instance sources snapshot).
+- Verify the addon `zip-file` used for the installation is correct.
+Make sure you have downloaded the correct zip file (and not, for instance, a source snapshot).
 Don't unzip the file.
-Ensure the file is not corrupted because of download error.
+Ensure the file is not corrupted due to a download error.
-- There could be some problem access the `addons` folder.
-Like permission issues.
+There could be problems accessing the `addons` folder, such as permission issues.

 - Try to [fully reinstall the addon](#reinstalling-the-addon).